jamie-brannan/hundred-days-swift/12__projectTen/d043__notes.md

 class ViewController: UICollectionViewController, UIImagePickerControllerDelegate, UINavigationControllerDelegate {
 ```

->That tells Swift you promise your class supports all the functionality required by the two protocols `UIImagePickerControllerDelegate` and `UINavigationControllerDelegate`.
-The first of those protocols is useful, telling us when the user either selected a picture or cancelled the picker.
-The second, `UINavigationControllerDelegate`, really is quite pointless here, so don't worry about it beyond just modifying your class declaration to include the protocol.
+>That tells Swift **you promise your class supports all the functionality required by the two protocols** `UIImagePickerControllerDelegate` and `UINavigationControllerDelegate`.
 >
+>The first of those protocols is useful, **telling us when the user either selected a picture or cancelled the picker**.
+>
+>The second, `UINavigationControllerDelegate`, really is quite pointless here, so don't worry about it beyond just modifying your class declaration to include the protocol.
+>
 >When you conform to the `UIImagePickerControllerDelegate` protocol, you don't need to add any methods because both are optional.
 But they aren't really – they are marked optional for whatever reason, but your code isn't much good unless you implement at least one of them!

->
+### `didFinishPickingMediaWithInfo`

->The delegate method we care about is `imagePickerController(_, didFinishPickingMediaWithInfo:)`, which returns when the user selected an image and it's being returned to you.
+>The delegate method we care about is `imagePickerController(_, didFinishPickingMediaWithInfo:)`, which **returns when the user selected an image and it's being returned to you**.
 This method needs to do several things:
 >
 >* Extract the image from the dictionary that is passed as a parameter.
 >